 Ability to learn

-Children learn at different rates, and each individual is unique.
+Children and young people learn at different rates, and each individual is unique.
 We all have different strengths and weaknesses with learning.
-Some children will have a lot more difficulty than their friends when it comes to learning.
-If children are three years or more behind expected levels, after teachers have tried different ways of helping, this can be called Moderate Learning Difficulties (or M.L.D) or General Learning Difficulties (or G.L.D.).
+Some children and young people will have more difficulty than their friends when it comes to learning.
+If children and young people are three years or more behind expected levels, after teachers have tried different ways of helping, this can be called Moderate Learning Difficulties (or M.L.D) or General Learning Difficulties (or G.L.D.).

-Children with Moderate Learning Difficulties may have problems with:
+Children and young people with Moderate Learning Difficulties may have problems with: